Euthanasia solution: Therapeutic uses

 Some active pharmaceutical ingredients in euthanasia solutions can exert therapeutic effects on humans when indicated for treating diseases.
 For instance, thiopental and pentobarbital are barbiturates; thiopental can be used for anesthesia, epilepsy as well as intracranial pressure reduction, while pentobarbital is for insomnia and seizure.
 Another drug, phenytoin, is an anticonvulsant for treating seizures.

 Since these drugs act mainly on the brain of the central nervous system, some nations are using them for executions.

 Execution

 Different nations adopt varied execution methods.
 One of these is the 3-drug cocktail.

 The 3-drug cocktail was proposed by medical examiner Jay Chapman in the 1970s.
 According to this method, anaesthetics would first be administered.
-The drugs may involve barbiturate(e.g. sodium thiopental or midazolam).
+The drugs may involve barbiturates (e.g. sodium thiopental).
 Then, paralyzing agents would be injected to paralyze body muscles.
-Hence, neuromuscular blocking agents(e.g. vecuronium bromide)would be used.
+Hence, neuromuscular blocking agents (e.g. vecuronium bromide) would be used.
 Eventually, potassium chloride would be used to stop the heart.
 All of the above drugs are administered intravenously.